Meeting Management ~ Making the Most of Your Time Together

 Every meeting should have an agenda with the items submitted in advance.
 Having an agenda and sticking to it is a fast way to make sure your meetings are effective.
 Many groups use the PAL system.
 P is the purpose, or goal, of the meeting.
 A is the agenda for the meeting.
 L is the time limit for the meeting.
 Meeting participants always appreciate a PAL because it allows them to know what to expect for the meeting.

 Know when the meeting starts, when the meeting ends, and where the meeting will be held.
 This information allows you to manage your time.
 If you are running the meeting you should be sending a reminder and the agenda to the participants at least a day before the meeting.
-Arrive 10 minutes prior to the start of the meeting to insure the room is ready and
+Arrive 10 minutes prior to the start of the meeting to insure the room is ready and situated for you.

 Knowing why you are at the meeting and what the outcome of the meeting should be is critical for a successful meeting.
 Review the meeting PAL (Purpose Agenda and Limit) when you begin the meeting so that everyone in the meeting knows the meeting's goal and you can focus on the business at hand.